 Skip to main content

-• You need to run containerized workloads across multiple nodes and want SkyPilot to handle distributed setup.
+• You need to run containerized workloads across multiple nodes and want SkyPilot to handle the distributed setup.

 • You want an salloc-like interactive development workflow with persistent sessions you can SSH into.